yrsong15/CellSociety/doc/DESIGN.md

 	* **Game Engine** : This is the *Game Loop* of our project that will not only give the start/stop signs for each step of the game, but also store the *status quo* of each state so that individual species know whether to change their state or not once the Game Loop begins.
 	* **Species** : This is the abstract superclass on which individual species will be based.
 Each individual species (ex: Sharks, Fire, different races) will work on the module provided by the Species superclass and manipulate the module so that specific details inherent to each model can be provided.

-+ The Species class will be the most fluid of them all, in that it will have to be able to accommodate many different types of cell models.
++ Take the Species class as an example, different kinds of species will extend from the Species superclass and could have different characteristics.
+In other words, the structure will be open to extension.
+On the other hand, it will be closed to changes in algorithms.
+For example, different ways of defining satisfaction of a species should not lead to code changes in other classes.
+The other classes should follow the same open closed principle.